 WATCH: Actor Lenny Henry Talks About Playing Shakespeare's Othello

-OTHELLO AND ETHNICITY: Is William Shakespeare's character Othello black African, Arab or Spanish?
+OTHELLO AND RACE: Is William Shakespeare's character Othello black African, Arab or Spanish?
 British actor Lenny Henry plays the black version of the Moor at the Yorkshire Playhouse, Leeds, 2009.
 Photo: Tristram Kenton.